AGRINFO AGRINFO logo

 Summary

-The EU is preparing to tighten its rules on the use of bisphenol A (BPA) and related chemicals in food contact materials.
+The EU has adopted stricter rules on the use of bisphenol A (BPA) and related chemicals in food contact materials.
 This is due to health concerns about the presence of BPA in food.
-The proposed changes will include a ban on the use of BPA in the manufacture of plastic food contact materials and other materials, including varnishes and coatings, printing inks, and adhesives.
-There are also proposed restrictions or specific requirements on the use of disodium salt of BPA and other bisphenols.
-A limited exception is proposed for the use of bisphenol-A diglycidyl ether (BADGE).
+This new Regulation bans the use of BPA in the manufacture of plastic food contact materials and other materials, including varnishes and coatings, printing inks, and adhesives.
+There are limited exceptions for the use of BPA in certain plastic film membranes and varnishes on large tanks and vessels used in food production.
+Where other uses are critical to the manufacture of food contact materials, authorisation may be requested.

-EU considers ban on use of bisphenol A (BPA) in packaging
+EU prohibits use of bisphenol A (BPA) in packaging

-Draft Commission Regulation on the use of bisphenol A (BPA) and other bisphenols and their derivatives with harmonised classification for specific hazardous properties in certain materials and articles intended to come into contact with food, amending Regulation (EU) No 10/2011, amending Regulation (EC) No 1895/2005 and repealing Regulation (EU) 2018/213
+Commission Regulation (EU) 2024/3190 of 19 December 2024 on the use of bisphenol A (BPA) and other bisphenols and bisphenol derivatives with harmonised classification for specific hazardous properties in certain materials and articles intended to come into contact with food, amending Regulation (EU) No 10/2011 and repealing Regulation (EU) 2018/213

 Update

-The EU is preparing to tighten its rules on the use of bisphenol A (BPA) and related chemicals in food contact materials.
+The EU has adopted stricter rules on the use of bisphenol A (BPA) and related chemicals in food contact materials.
 This is due to health concerns about the presence of BPA in food.
-The proposed changes will include a ban on the use of BPA in the manufacture of plastic food contact materials and other materials, including varnishes and coatings, printing inks, and adhesives.
-There are also proposed restrictions or specific requirements on the use of disodium salt of BPA and other bisphenols.
-A limited exception is proposed for the use of bisphenol-A diglycidyl ether (BADGE).
+This new Regulation bans the use of BPA in the manufacture of plastic food contact materials and other materials, including varnishes and coatings, printing inks, and adhesives.
+There are limited exceptions for the use of BPA in certain plastic film membranes and varnishes on large tanks and vessels used in food production.
+Where other uses are critical to the manufacture of food contact materials, authorisation may be requested.

 Impacted Products

-All food packaged or stored in materials that may contain BPA (e.g. metal food packaging such as cans, tins, and jar lids; plastic packaging including polycarbonate and polysulfone)
+All food produced, packaged, or stored in materials that may contain BPA or other hazardous bisphenols or their derivatives (e.g. metal food packaging such as cans, tins, and jar lids; plastic packaging including polycarbonate and polysulfone)

 What is changing?

-Declaration of compliance (Art.
-7): For foods in contact with relevant materials (plastics, varnishes/coatings, printing inks, adhesives, ion-exchange resins, rubbers), businesses at all stages in the supply chain must have a written declaration that the materials are compliant.
-This declaration of compliance will contain:
+Declaration of compliance: For foods in contact with relevant materials (plastics, varnishes/coatings, printing inks, adhesives, ion-exchange resins, rubbers), businesses at all stages in the supply chain must provide a written declaration that the materials they use are compliant (Art.
+8, Annex III).
+This declaration of compliance should contain the:

 • identity/address of the business operator issuing the declaration

-• identity/address of the business operator that manufactures or imports the food contact material or article
+• identity/address of the business operator manufacturing or importing the food contact material or article

-• identity of the intermediate food contact material or final food contact article (including packaged food)
+• identity of the food contact material (including intermediate materials) and final food contact article (including packaged food)

 • date of the declaration